 North South Rail Link

-This new rail Link will connect the city with the new Western Sydney Airport, allowing residents to take advantage of new jobs and services.
+The North South Rail Link will connect the city with the new Western Sydney Airport, allowing residents to take advantage of new jobs and services.
 The link will provide opportunities for employment, innovation and economic growth, as well as encouraging further economic investment in the region.